Foamdom/FoamdomDocs/build-techniques/striking-regions/core-box.md

   * Can be done easily with hand tools
   * Only works well for round striking region profiles

+\* Is most easily achieved if you at least have a hand drill.

 Not Recommended:
 * Tube
   * Basically 2 fries glued together before you put them on the core